jasonknight/gopress/docs.md

 ```go
 func (o *PostMeta) FindByPostId(_findByPostId int64) ([]*PostMeta, error)
 ```
-FindByPostId searchs against the primary key post_id and will return []*PostMeta,error This method is a programatically generated finder for PostMeta
+FindByPostId searchs against the database table field post_id and will return []*PostMeta,error This method is a programatically generated finder for PostMeta

 ```go